HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 The remainder of the top five most widely adopted headers is completed by two headers related to a website's TLS implementation.
 The [`Strict-Transport-Security`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header is used to instruct the browser that the website should only be visited over an HTTPS connection for the duration defined in the `max-age` attribute.
 We explored the configuration of this header in more detail [earlier in this chapter](#transport-security).
 The `Expect-CT` header will instruct the browser to verify that any certificate that is issued for the current website needs to appear in public [Certificate Transparency](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) logs.

 Overall, we can see that the adoption of security headers has increased in the last year: the most-widely used security headers show a relative increase of 15 to 35 percent.
-The growth adoption of the features that were introduced more recently, such as the `Report-To` and `Feature-Policy` headers, is also worth noting—the latter has more than tripled compared to last year.
+The growth in adoption of the features that were introduced more recently, such as the `Report-To` and `Feature-Policy` headers, is also worth noting—the latter has more than tripled compared to last year.
 The strongest absolute growth can be seen for the CSP header, with an adoption rate growing from 4.94% to 10.93%.

 ### Preventing XSS attacks through CSP